Visit our Farm and Pressing area

 In 2012 we opened our pressing room as part of a new and exciting tourism trail in Northern Ireland.
 This initiative is known as ÉCONOMUSÉE, or working museum and was founded in Québec in Canada.
 Each ÉCONOMUSÉE offers a unique visitor experience, inviting tourists to watch artisans at work, learn about the history of their craft and the heritage of the traditional skills.
 We join five other Économusée artisans along or close to the Causeway Coastal Route; Broughgammon Farm and Ursa Minor Bakehouse in Ballycastle, Scullion Hurls in Loughguile, Steensons Jewellers in Glenarm and Hillstown Brewery in Ahoghill.

-Perhaps, if its August/September, you will see Richard in the combine harvesting some of our crops.
-We will also guide you through our process of harvesting our rapeseed oil and give you a tour of our pressing room and bottling room.
-And of course, we will have plenty of Broighter Gold Rapeseed Oil for you to take home with you when you are ready to go!
+Perhaps, if it's August/September, you will see Richard in the combine harvesting some of our crops.
+We will also guide you through our process of harvesting our rapeseed oil and give you a tour of our pressing room and bottling room, and of course we will have plenty of Broighter Gold Rapeseed Oil for you to take home with you when you are ready to leave.

 Book a Farm Tour NowClick Here